abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/README.md

 `wes78_chr21_chr16_R1.fastq`, `wes78_chr21_chr16_R2.fastq` — Sample 2

 > NOTE: human genomes are huge!
 The haploid genome is 3.3 Gb in length.
 Since processing something so large would take too much time, we selected and kept two smaller chromosomes, 16 and 21.
->
-> Is there anything special about chr16?

 Your data is stored in the following directory: